PrathamWale/gesture-controlled-wireless-home-automation/README.md

 The system uses an MPU6050 motion sensor to detect hand movement and tilt.
 The gesture information is processed by an ESP32 transmitter and sent wirelessly to a receiver ESP32 using the ESP-NOW communication protocol.
 The receiver then controls electrical appliances through relay modules.

+## My Contribution

+- Designed the overall ESP32-based system architecture.
+- Developed the transmitter and receiver firmware using Arduino IDE.
+- Interfaced the MPU6050 motion sensor with ESP32 using I2C.
+- Implemented gesture detection using pitch and roll measurements.
+- Implemented ESP-NOW communication between the transmitter and receiver ESP32.
+- Integrated relay control for switching multiple appliances.
+- Tested and debugged the wireless communication and gesture-based control.

 ## System Architecture

 MPU6050